michaelrommel/rsyncmachine/README.md

 short name.
 In any case for the resulting target backup directory the .fqdn.tld is stripped, to create shorter directory names.

-*Attention:* Beware of clashes, where you would like to backup from host1.domain.com and from host1.domain.org in the same instance of rsyncmachine and using exactly the same module or path name to backup - this would result in identical directories and probably clobber your backup.
+**Attention:** Beware of clashes, where you would like to backup from host1.domain.com and from host1.domain.org in the same instance of `rsyncmachine.pl` and using exactly the same module or path name to backup - this would result in identical directories and probably clobber your backup.